itsayushisaxena/Get_Old_Tweets-Python/README.md

 You will require your credentials.
 And the further process is simple.
 With this script, you can successfully retrieve older tweets also.
 Congratulations!*

 ## Important:
-Don't forget to star this repository only if it proved to be useful for you. :p

-For retrieving latest tweets(within past 7 days), [check this](https://github.com/AyushiiSaxena/Tweet-retrieval-for-Sentiment-Analysis)
+For retrieving latest tweets(within past 7 days), [check this](https://github.com/itsayushisaxena/Tweet-retrieval-for-Sentiment-Analysis)

 Any queries?
 Mail me at **ayushisaxenamtr@gmail.com**